Moment evolution equations and moment matching for stochastic image EPDiff: Background

-See also \cite[Equation 3.4]{arnaudon2018string} for a derivation based on the stochastic Lie derivative.
+We refer to \eqref{eq:StochAdvect} as the \emph{stochastic advection equation}, see Equation 3.4 in \cite{arnaudon2018string} for a derivation.
 In the following we refer to the stochastic EPDiff \eqref{eq:StochEPDiff} and the stochastic advection equation \eqref{eq:StochAdvect} collectively as the \textit{SEPDA} equations.
+We avoid technical questions regarding the existence and regularity of solutions but only assume the following. \begin{assumption} There exists an $\VF \times \Imspace$-valued process $(u_t,I_t)_{t\in[0,1]}$, with $(u_t)\in L^2([0,1]\times\Omega, \VF)$ and $(I_t)\in L^2([0,1]\times\Omega, \Imspace)$, which is a strong solution the SEPDA equations.
+That is, almost surely